DivyaAiti/UMBC-DATA606-Capstone/docs/proposal.md

 ## Data

-- **Data Sources:**
-  The dataset used for this project is obtained from the UK Department for Transport's road casualty statistics.
-It provides detailed information on road traffic accidents and casualties for the year 2022.
-This publicly available dataset contains various attributes related to accident circumstances, vehicle details, and casualty information.
+- **Data Sources:** The dataset used for this project is obtained from the UK Department for Transport's road casualty statistics and Kaggle.
   - [UK Department for Transport](https://www.gov.uk/government/statistics/reported-road-casualties-great-britain-annual-report-2022/reported-road-casualties-great-britain-annual-report-2022)
   - [Kaggle Dataset](https://www.kaggle.com/datasets/juhibhojani/road-accidents-data-2022/data)
 - **Data Size:** 5MB
 - **Data Shape:** 60,000 rows and 20 columns.
 - **Time Period:** The dataset covers road traffic accidents for the year 2022.
-- **Each Row Represents:**
-  A single casualty occurrence in a road traffic accident for the year 2022.
+- **Each Row Represents:** A single casualty occurrence in a road traffic accident for the year 2022.
 Each entry corresponds to an individual involved in an accident, including their details, the accident circumstances, and the severity of their injuries.

 ### Data Dictionary